Mosquito control: Natural predation

-Biological pest control, or "biocontrol", is the use of the natural enemies of pests like mosquitoes to manage the pest's populations.
+Biological pest control, or "biocontrol", is the use of the natural predators of pests like mosquitoes to manage the pest's populations.
 There are several types of biocontrol, including the direct introduction of parasites, pathogens, and predators to target mosquitoes.
 Effective biocontrol agents include predatory fish that feed on mosquito larvae such as mosquitofish (Gambusia affinis) and some cyprinids (carps and minnows) and killifish.
 Tilapia also consume mosquito larvae.
 Direct introduction of tilapia and mosquitofish into ecosystems around the world have had disastrous consequences.
 However, utilizing a controlled system via aquaponics provides the mosquito control without the adverse effects to the ecosystem.

 Other predators include dragonfly (fly) naiads, which consume mosquito larvae in the breeding waters, adult dragonflies, which eat adult mosquitoes, and some species of lizard and gecko.
 Biocontrol agents that have had lesser degrees of success include the predator mosquito Toxorhynchites and predator crustaceans—Mesocyclops copepods, nematodes and fungi.
 Predators such as birds, bats, lizards, and frogs have been used, but their effectiveness is only anecdotal.